The McDougall History

 Brothers Wylie and John McDougall Jr. begin their 45 year-long careers at John W. McDougall Company.

-Disney’s Epcot Park is completed with it’s marque attraction, The Epcot Ball, fabricated by John W. McDougall Co.
+Disney’s Epcot Park is completed with it’s marque attraction, Spaceship Earth, fabricated by John W. McDougall Co.
 The company also worked on the Monorail and the Contemporary Hotel with aluminum composite material.

 The industrial division of McDougall executes its first paint finishing project in the automotive market at the General Motors plant in Wilmington, Delaware.
 John W. McDougall Co. has continued to be a major subcontractor in this market through the present day.

-The company installs the 2nd largest skylight in the world at that time, on Opryland Hotel’s Delta expansion.
+The company installs the 2nd largest skylight in the world at that time, on the Nashville Opryland Hotel’s Delta expansion.
 The skylight is 4.2 acres of glass panels.

 McDougall completes its 400th Circuit City store in their corporate identity program.